screwdriver-cd/guide/docs/user-guide/templates/pipeline-templates.md

 You can also validate your `sd-template.yaml` and `screwdriver.yaml` through the UI by copy pasting it at `<YOUR_UI_URL>/validator`.

 #### Tagging templates
 You can optionally tag a specific template version by running the `pipeline-template-tag` script from the `screwdriver-template-main` npm package.
 This must be done by the same pipeline that your template is created by.
 You will need to provide arguments to the script: template namespace, name and tag.
 You can optionally specify a version; the version needs to be an exact version (see `tag` step).
-If the version is omitted, the most recent version will be tagged (see `autotag` step).
+If the version is omitted, the most recent version will be tagged.

 To remove a template tag, run the `pipeline-template-remove-tag` script.
 You will need to provide the template name and tag as arguments.